All Episodes

 100%.

-And I rewrote all their code.
+And I rewrote all their code in about two weeks.

-then less and less technical people are going to be able determine your success in that is your access to compute power, which was the subject of my special report yesterday talking about how GPU hours could actually be a commodity that backs a cryptocurrency where you burn your tokens by trading them in for GPU hours.
+And what's going to determine your success in that is your access to compute power, which was the subject of my special report yesterday talking about how GPU hours could actually be a commodity that backs a cryptocurrency where you burn your tokens by trading them in for GPU hours.

 So if you want to hear about that and how that alters economics probably forever, then listen to my podcast yesterday.